Allan Turpin: Career

 He followed the next year with The Box, about a young man's love of the theatre and his chaste worship of a married woman.
 Its reviews established a pattern that would often be repeated in assessments of Turpin's work: praise for his comic voice, mild criticism of his somewhat dated style and subject matter.
 Andrew Leslie found that, "The story reaches anticlimax too quickly but, as compensation, it is full of felicities of observations, often funny, always interesting, never patronising."
 An American reviewer, Thomas B. Sherman, wrote that "Turpin's style is off-hand and gossipy.
 He frequently takes the reader into his confidence and in each instance he seems to be saying: 'Let's not get too serious.'"

 Beatrice and Bertha, which Turpin characterized as a "novel-memoir" and formed part of his Memoirs series, and Ladies: An Episode of Revolution appeared in 1966.
-Isabel Quigly singled out what she called Turpin's "Forsterish" qualities: "Discretion, exactness, a fine ear for the cadences of this or that class's speach, above all a sense of what you might call implication -- suggesting much more than is actually put down, a sort of compression and reticence that are very effective."
+Isabel Quigly singled out what she called Turpin's "Forsterish" qualities: "Discretion, exactness, a fine ear for the cadences of this or that class's speech, above all a sense of what you might call implication -- suggesting much more than is actually put down, a sort of compression and reticence that are very effective."

-Innocent Employments, another installment in the Memoirs, was published in 1967.
+Innocent Employments, another instalment in the Memoirs, was published in 1967.
 It recounted Turpin's father's rise as a stamp dealer and his own early days in the trade.
 The Laughing Cavalier (1969) was subtitled A Memoir, A Novel and an Epilogue and recalled Turpin's parents and his father's second marriage after his mother's death.
 Robert Baldick praised Turpin's subtle approach: "If Mr. Turpin cultivates a small plot of literary earth, he tends it with exquisite skill, and the results are never disappointing....
 Few authors have written so perceptively about the father-son relationship: it is high time Mr. Turpin's quiet talent was more widely recognized."
-Claire Tomalin judged that "With fewer ponderous generalisations and more laughter this would have been an even better book: as it is, it deserves a place in the rich chronicles of the English petty bougeoisie of our century."
+Claire Tomalin judged that "With fewer ponderous generalisations and more laughter this would have been an even better book: as it is, it deserves a place in the rich chronicles of the English petty bourgeoisie of our century."